❓FAQ

 Once a contribution is made, refunding funds may not be possible.
 However, GitGig’s support team can assist in resolving issues on a case-by-case basis.

-What currencies can I use to create bounties?
+chevron-right What currencies can I use to create bounties?hashtag

 GitGig supports various currencies for creating bounties, including USDC, ARB, WETH.
 There are plans to add more asset types in the future, send us a request on Telegram or Discord